seanwhs/Tutorials/react/JavaScript-Array-&-Object-Manipulation.md

 # 11. 🗺️ map()

-One of the MOST IMPORTANT JavaScript methods.
+One of the MOST important JavaScript methods.

 ---